khartinger/mqtt4home/m4h08_RasPiCppDemos_e.md

 * Sending the current broker time when a certain message has been received (`m4hBrokertime`).
 * logging all MQTT messages to files (`m4hLogM`)
 * logging of all MQTT messages to files and additional saving of the last message to a separate file (for faster processing) (`m4hLog2`)
+* `m4hSubPub`: After receiving a message, a specified time is waited and then a reply message is sent.
 * Send and receive SMS with MQTT messages (`m4hSms`)
 * Template for creating own applications (`m4hXxx`)